NicolasGuilloux/blade-shadow-beta/README.md

 # Install Shadow Beta on Linux

 This repository will gather a bunch of script to install and update Shadow Beta on several Linux Distributions.

-Currently supported:
+It also hosts a AppImage for more compatibility.

+Currently supported by the scripts:
 - Arch Linux
 - Debian
 - Linux Mint

+Currently supported and tested by the AppImage:
+ - Arch Linux
+ - Debian
+ - Solus

 These scripts are designed by Shadow Discord community and have no link with Blade company.
 Moreover, there is no guarantee that the scripts will work for you.